grafana/pyroscope/docs/sources/operators-guide/run-production-environment/production-tips/index.md

 ### Avoid querying non-compacted blocks

-When running Grafana Mimir at scale, querying non-compacted blocks might be inefficient for the following reasons:
+When running Grafana Fire at scale, querying non-compacted blocks might be inefficient for the following reasons:

 - Non compacted blocks contain duplicated samples, as a result of the ingesters replication.
 - Querying many small TSDB indexes is slower than querying a few compacted TSDB indexes.

 The default values for `-querier.query-store-after`, `-querier.query-ingesters-within`, and `-blocks-storage.bucket-store.ignore-blocks-within` are set such that only compacted blocks are queried.
 In most cases, no additional configuration is required.

-Configure Grafana Mimir so large tenants are parallelized by the compactor:
+Configure Grafana Fire so large tenants are parallelized by the compactor:

 1. Configure compactor's `-compactor.split-and-merge-shards` and `-compactor.split-groups` for every tenant with more than 20 million active series.
 For more information about configuring the compactor's split and merge shards, refer to [compactor]({{< relref "../../architecture/components/compactor/index.md" >}}).